 Learn how to maximise your tax savings in India with key income tax deductions and exemptions.
 Simplified tips for salaried individuals and taxpayers.

-Investments and payments eligible for deduction include:
+Investments and payments eligible for this deduction include:

 Employee Provident Fund (EPF)